fagan2888/EllipticUtility/README.rst

 Computational files for paper, "Advantages of an Ellipse when Modeling Leisure Utility"
 =================================

-This repository contains the computational code used in the paper, "Advantages of an Ellipse when Modeling Leisure Utility," by Richard W. Evans and Kerk L. Phillips.
+This repository contains the computational code used in the paper, "Advantages of an Ellipse when Modeling Leisure Utility," by Richard W. Evans and Kerk L. Phillips, *Computational Economics*, (forthcoming).
 We have included a PDF of the most recent draft of the paper, as well as Python code and Dynare code.

 Python code
 ===========